obakengshepherd/obakengshepherd/README.md

 ## 📬 Let’s Build Something Serious

-If you're working on a **real business problem** — not just a side project — I’d love to collaborate.
+If you're working on a **real business problem**, not just a side project, I’d love to collaborate.

 📩 Reach me via LinkedIn or my portfolio website.